Our Time Off benefits allow you to take time away from work for vacations, personal needs, illnesses and family emergencies.

 - Use your Time Away Pay (TAP) to supplement other types of leave when necessary

-- If you need emotional support or counselling during any time off, the Employee Assistance Program is available to you 24/7
+- If you need emotional support or counseling during any time off, the Employee Assistance Program is available to you 24/7